Officeprovisionz/Testsite1/README.md

 - **Base-path aware** (works at `/` locally and `/<repo>/` on Pages)
 - **Editable content** in `src/data/siteConfig.ts`
 - **SEO + accessibility baseline** (sitemap, robots, skip link, focus styles, accessible FAQ)

+## Images + gallery

+This project is static-host friendly and supports a simple gallery with a built-in lightbox.

+- Gallery images live in: `public/gallery/`
+- Gallery data lives in: `src/data/gallery.ts`

+To replace the placeholder images:

+1. Add your real images to `public/gallery/` (recommended: `.webp`, also `.jpg`/`.png` work).
+2. Update the `src` fields in `src/data/gallery.ts` to match filenames.
+3. Keep filenames lowercase and avoid spaces (helps with URLs).

+Tips:

+- Use **WebP** for smaller file sizes.
+- Aim for ~1600px wide for portfolio photos.
+- If you change the folder name, update the paths in `src/data/gallery.ts`.

 ## Configuration (env)